vippsas/vipps-developers/vipps-test-environment.md

 ### Payment card

-The test mobile number is registered with a payment card.
+The test user is registered with one payment card.

 If you need additional payment cards, you can add it in the Vipps app.

 ### Email address

-You can add a real email address on a test user from the *Profile* -> *Personal information* -> *Email_ section in the app.
+You can add a real email address on a test user from the *Profile* -> *Personal information* -> *Email* section in the app.

 **Please note:** In MT verification of emails can only be triggered in a Vipps Login flow (if the merchant requests email), or from clicking “send email”